Erromango: British exploration and conflict

+Whalers

 Whaling vessels were among the early regular visitors to the island on the nineteenth century.
 The first such vessel known to have visited was the Rose in 1804 and the last on record was the American vessel John & Winthrop in 1887.

 The sandalwood trade

-In 1825, trader and adventurer Peter Dillon discovered the island's large reserves of sandalwood (Santalum austrocaledonicum), valued in China for its aromatic oil and as a carving wood.
-Dillon found that his trade goods were not sufficient to entice Erromangans to cut the timber for him, so he left without gathering any sandalwood.
-News of his discovery brought other outsiders to Erromango to exploit the resource, and this caused conflict between the Erromangans and the traders.
+In 1825, trader and adventurer Peter Dillon was informed of the island's large reserves of sandalwood (Santalum austrocaledonicum), valued in China for its aromatic oil and as a carving wood.
+Dillon found that his trade goods were not sufficient to entice Erromangans to cut the timber for him, but his crew were still able to load a substantial quantity of sandalwood.
+Dillon later told Samuel Pinder Henry (son of the pioneering Tahiti missionary, William Henry) of his discovery which brought other outsiders to Erromango to exploit the resource.
+This caused conflict between the Erromangans and the traders.

 In 1830, King Kamehameha III of Hawaii sent two ships with 479 Hawaiians on board to seize control of Erromango and its sandalwood, under the command of Boki, ruler-designate of Erromango.
 Their arrival in Cook's Bay coincided with the arrival of several other groups of traders intent on exploiting the sandalwood.
-Two ships, the Dhaule and the Sophia, both crewed by 330 Rotuman labourers and another ship, the Snapper, captained by Samuel Pinder Henry (son of the pioneering Tahiti missionary, William Henry) with a crew of 113 Tongan labourers on board, had all arrived just before the Hawaiian vessels.
+Two ships, the Dhaule and the Sophia, both crewed by 330 Rotuman labourers and another ship, the Snapper, captained by Samuel Pinder Henry with a crew of 113 Tongan labourers on board, had all arrived just before the Hawaiian vessels.

 One of the Hawaiian ships was accidentally blown up while anchored off Erromango, killing most of those on board including Boki.
 It appeared that the vessel's storage of gunpowder was inadvertently ignited.
-The Erromangans resisted the attempts of the remaining Hawaiians and the traders' labourers to takeover the island, and the hostile intent turned the Erromangans against the interlopers and their Polynesian crews.
-Fever killed most of the Tongan and Hawaiian labourers as well as many of the indigenous Erromangans, and just 20 Hawaiians returned to Hawaii to tell the story of their failed occupation.
+The Erromangans forcefully resisted the attempts of the remaining Hawaiians and the traders and their Polynesian crews to access their island.
+An introduced disease epidemic killed most of the Tongan and Hawaiian labourers as well as many of the local Erromangans.
+Only 20 Hawaiians were able to return to their homeland after their failed occupation.
 Despite the mortality, Samuel Henry's group was still able to extract up to four tonnes of cut sandalwood per day from Erromango.
 Nearly a hundred of his Tongan labourers died harvesting the wood which Henry was later able to sell for significant profit.

 A crash in the price of sandalwood shortly after deterred most traders until the mid-1840s, but even when prices rose again, the combined risks of attack on shore, uncharted reefs, storms and hurricanes meant that sandalwood trading was a highly speculative venture.
 Some traders such as Robert Towns and James Paddon established stations on Erromango or nearby islands such as Aneityum and Île des Pins in New Caledonia to reduce their costs.
 By 1865 though, Erromango's sandalwood resource was exhausted.